hmchen47/Programming/WebDev/Frontend-W3C/5-JavaScript/04c-StructureData.md

 Imagine the balls from module 2: they all had the same shape (circle), the same x, y, radius and color properties, but they were all different.
 They all belonged to the same class of object (ball), but they were all different in terms of their properties' values.

-<span style="color: brown; font-weight: bold;">In many programming languages, these templates are called "classes".</span>
+<span style="color: brown; font-weight: bold;">In many programming languages, these templates are called "classes".

 + Before 2015, in JavaScript 5 (also called ES5), we did not have such a concept, instead we had "constructor functions".
 + In modern JavaScript (after 2015),  we have the concept of classes, and the syntax is rather similar to what we find in other object oriented programming languages.